Authors of section

 Whenever possible, options and outcomes must be discussed with the patient and/or family at an early stage, either before amputation, or before starting out on a long and complex journey of reconstruction.

-Because prostheses are generally more functional replacements for the lower than the upper limbs, additional risks may be worth considering to save a severely injured arm, particularly in well-resourced health care systems.
+Because prostheses are generally more functional replacements for the lower than the upper limbs, additional risks may be worth considering to save a severely injured upper extremity, particularly in well-resourced health care systems.

-Appropriate primary amputation usually results in a wound which heals satisfactorily, effectively preventing infection, and early return to function: it can often be a kindness to the patient.
+Appropriate primary amputation usually results in a wound which heals satisfactorily, effectively prevents infection, and permits the possibility of an earlier return to function.

 7. Modifiable risk factors